mjosaarinen/lwaes_isa/README.md

 also defined in GB/T 32907-2016 and ISO/IEC 18033-3:2010/DAmd 2.
 SM4 has only one key size, 128 bits.

-For design rationale and analysis, see the short report [A Lightweight ISA Extension for AES and SM4](doc/lwaes.pdf).
+For design rationale and some analysis, see the short report [A Lightweight ISA Extension for AES and SM4](doc/lwaes.pdf).